ligolang/CMTAT-Ligo/README.md

 Attention !
 Specifically for Multi asset configuration,
 - MINTER, BURNER, RULER roles are specific to a `token_id`
-- PAUSER, SNAPSHOOTER, VALIDATOR roles are global (not related to a specific `token_id`).
+- RULER, PAUSER, SNAPSHOOTER, VALIDATOR roles are global (not related to a specific `token_id`).
-- the RULER role allows to grant/revoke role only on the same `token_id`.
+- the RULER role is both.
+It allows to grant/revoke role only on the same `token_id` (grant MINTER and BURNER role to someone).
+It also allows to grant RULER role on a specific `token_id` or to grant a global role (such as SNAPSHOOTER).

 ### Validation